Meta (Facebook) data science internships are some of the most coveted intern positions in data science.

 Meta has high standards for choosing its data scientists because data is probably their most valuable asset.
 Combined with the highly competitive environment, i.e., hundreds, or even thousands, of other data scientists chasing those internships, a lot of preparation is needed.

 However, with our Facebook (Meta) interview guide, you should be able to end up on top!
-You can also check out data science courses at Interview Query to ensure your technical skills are on par with Meta’s expectations.
+You can also check out data science courses at Interview Query to ensure your technical skills align with Meta’s expectations.